mitre/modbus/docs/modbus.md

 ### Block Diagram
 ![block diagram](assets/modbus_diagram.jpg)

-The Modbus Plugin allows a user to execute several abilities once added to the CALDERA instance.
-The abilities will be executed via the CALDERA agent and corresponding payload.
+The Modbus Plugin allows a user to execute several abilities once added to the Caldera instance.
+The abilities will be executed via the Caldera agent and corresponding payload.
 This is intended to target devices communicating via the Modbus protocol, likely over port 502.

 ### Payloads